-- Whole House Water Filter System – Our Whole House Filter Systems will provide your family with comprehensive water filtration technology to treat water as it enters your home.
+- Whole House Carbon Water Filter with Prefilter – Our Whole House Carbon Water Filter with Prefilter will provide your family with comprehensive water filtration technology to treat water as it enters your home.
 Whole House systems have a limited lifetime warranty on the filtration tank and parts.
 The 5-year capacity is a terrific value that helps your dollar go further!
 These systems reduce chlorine at a rate of 97% while also treating water for other chemicals and contaminants.

 So endeth your crash course in all things chlorine.
 But before recess, a reminder.
 Chlorine may take a toll on your skin and hair, but with a water treatment solution from Pentair Water Solutions you can sip, guzzle, brew, bathe, shower, shave with the water quality confidence that chlorine need not ever be a water worry again.
 Ready to leave those chlorine problems in the hair damaging dust?
 Contact a Pentair Water Solutions expert today to discover how we can bring your water to life.

 Disclaimer: The FDA has not reviewed the information on this website.
 Products offered for sale herein are not intended to treat, cure, or prevent any disease or health condition.
 No medical claims are being made or implied.
 Contaminants mentioned are not necessarily in your water.